yukimyg/black-hole-image/CONTRIBUTING.md

 ## Naming convention

-Please see [The Naming Convention Project](https://namingconvention.org) for details.
+Please refer to [The Naming Convention Project](https://namingconvention.org) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-### memo
+### note

+- prefix of branch name
+  - feature, refactor, bugfix, hotfix, etc.
+- prefix of commit message
+  - feat, fix, docs, style, refactor, perf, test, chore, etc.
   - If you are not sure about the commit type, write "chore" for now.

 ## Acknowledgment